JedGrabman/AK_RCV_Summarizer/README.md

 Within the `Contest` object, these filled-in bubbles are represented in the `Marks` array.
 Each `Mark` includes the following values (as well as some additional fields):
 * `CandidateId`: A numeric id representing the candidate the vote is for
-* `Rank`: The numeric value of the ranking assigned the candidate (i.e. `2` if the candidate was marked as the 2nd chaice.)
+* `Rank`: The numeric value of the ranking assigned the candidate (i.e. `2` if the candidate was marked as the 2nd choice.)
 * `MarkDensity`: A value from 0-100, representing how clearly the oval was filled in.
 * `IsAmbiguous`: `TRUE` or `FALSE`.
 Denotes whether the marking is ambiguous.
 This value appears to be `TRUE` whenever 0 < `MarkDensity` < 25 and `FALSE` otherwise.